Anchor Bay Entertainment: Horror

 During its original incarnation in the late 1990s and early 2000s, Anchor Bay specialized in the release of horror and cult films, particularly those of the 1970s and 1980s.
 The company's first-ever DVD release was The Car in April 1997, followed by Elvira, Mistress of the Dark that August, and an extended cut (erroneously titled as a director's cut) of Dawn of the Dead in November 1997.
 The company's next release was Prom Night in February 1998.

 It also released Halloween (as well as its third and fourth sequels), Sleepaway Camp, Alice, Sweet Alice, The Hills Have Eyes, Suspiria, Maniac, the first three Hellraiser films, The Wicker Man, Silent Night, Deadly Night, Children of the Corn, The Beyond and several Lucio Fulci films.
 Some of these were given numbered limited edition releases which included multiple discs, information booklets and collectible tin cases.
 Many of these releases have since gone out of print and became sought-after collectibles.

 Anchor Bay is also noted for the release of the Evil Dead film trilogy on DVD, in numerous editions.
 Army of Darkness for example, had been released in both a regular and limited edition set that featured the director's cut.
 Since then, the director's cut has been re-released on two occasions in addition to a two-disc "Boomstick Edition" of the film as well.
 Until Anchor Bay released The Evil Dead on VHS and DVD, it was previously unavailable on video from a major label.

 Also among its more profitable releases has been George A. Romero's Living Dead series.
 Anchor Bay has distribution rights for the middle two films in the tetralogy: Dawn and Day, however, it has also distributed DVDs of the original, Night of the Living Dead, which is in the public domain.
 Like the Evil Dead trilogy, the Living Dead series has seen many editions on DVD.
 Dawn has itself seen several releases on DVD, the most extra feature-laden being the Ultimate Edition in late 2004.
 An Evil Dead 3-disc Ultimate Edition DVD was released in December 2007.

 Special interest

-In addition to feature films, Anchor Bay distributed special interest titles, including children's series, such as Bobby's World and PBS's Mister Rogers' Neighborhood.
-Until 2008, they distributed Thomas & Friends videos (original series only, new series titles were self-released by HIT Entertainment).
+In addition to feature films, Anchor Bay distributed special interest titles, including children's series, such as Bobby's World, Mighty Machines, Chuggington, and PBS's Mister Rogers' Neighborhood.
+Until 2008, one of these distributed franchises included Thomas & Friends videos (original series only, new series titles were self-released by HIT Entertainment).
 Thomas has reached platinum-selling status and, in 2004, ranked consistently on the VideoScan ranking, following its "top 50" chart of children's weekly video sales.
 Lionsgate acquired the Thomas DVD titles after HIT Entertainment bought out the rights to Thomas.
 Rights to the Thomas DVDs now belong to Universal (through their deal with Mattel, HIT's current parent company).
 The company also has a top market share for fitness videos such as the Crunch and For Dummies series.
 The company also distributed UFC events on DVD and Blu-ray.